Meetup profiles are intended to represent real people in a local area. Meetup member profiles must be honest and authentic.

-Set Appropriate Expectations and Honor Them: Don't Tamper with Meetups
+Set Appropriate Expectations and Honor Them: Don't Tamper with Groups or Events

-Converting or changing events in a Meetup or a Meetup group so that they no longer align with the expectations and purpose set by the organizer and leadership team is misleading and not allowed.
+Converting or changing events in a group or event, so that they no longer align with the expectations and purpose set by the organizer and leadership team, is misleading and not allowed.

-The intentions of the Meetup group should remain consistent with member expectations as set in the Meetup group description.
+The intentions of the group should remain consistent with member expectations as set in the group description.

 Honor Requests for Distance: About Block and Ban Decisions